 There are so many considerations to take into account when choosing a website builder — and really, there are a thousand ways to get what you want in the end in terms of functionality, convenience, pricing, etc.

-The thing to remember is: whether you’re building a simple personal website or running a business, the way you build your site has a lot of consequences.
+The thing to remember is: whether you’re building a simple website or running a custom business website or online store, the way you build your site has a lot of consequences.

 In the long-term, it affects your versatility, functionality, and, of course, your brand.
 In the short-term, it can certainly add/take away a lot of headaches.
 That said, just like choosing a physical house or office, there is no such thing as an absolute “best” or “top” choice.
 There’s only the right choice relative to your goals, experience, and circumstances.